-2.8.1 Types of information to be kept confidential

-Except explicit information specified in CPS [2.6.1 Publication], all related information will be treated as confidential.
+- 2.8.1 Types of information to be kept confidential Except explicit information specified in CPS [2.6.1 Publication], all related information will be treated as confidential.
 Confidential information will not be provided to any other people.
-Confidential information including documents and electronic media will be stored securely by the KEK Grid Security Officer.

-2.8.2 Types of information not considered confidential

-Information specified in CPS[2.6.1 Publication] is not confidential information in this system.

-2.8.3 Disclosure of certificate revocation/suspension information

-It is published that revocation date and reason when the certificate is revoked by the CA. It is not confidential information but other detailed information will not be published.

-2.8.4 Release to law enforcement officials

-2.8.5 Release as part of civil discovery

-2.8.6 Disclosure upon owner's request

-Following information will be disclosed after the owner will be authenticated.

-- · Contents of the certificate - · Certificate Status

-2.8.7 Other information release circumstances
+Confidential information including documents and electronic media will be stored securely by the KEK Grid Security Officer. - 2.8.2 Types of information that are not considered confidential The information specified in CPS[2.6.1 Publication] is not confidential information in this system. - 2.8.3 Disclosure of certificate revocation/suspension information It is published that revocation date and reason when the certificate is revoked by the CA. It is not confidential information, but other detailed information will not be published. - 2.8.4 Release to law enforcement officials No Stipulation - 2.8.5 Release as part of civil discovery No Stipulation - 2.8.6 Disclosure upon owner's request - The following information will be disclosed after the owner will be authenticated. - · Contents of the certificate - Certificate Status - 2.8.7 Other information release circumstances No Stipulation of this document are inspired by CP/CPS documents of CERN CA[2], GridCanada CA[3], ASGC CA[4], NAREGI CA[5] and AIST CA0.